Skip to main content

 1. Original Date Announced

-ICE Acting Director Todd Lyons issued a memorandum to All ICE Personnel, "Utilizing Form I-205, Warrant of Removal," authorizing all ICE special agents and deportation officers to execute Forms I-210 (administrative warrants) without anything more to arrest noncitizens subject to final orders of removal in their residences.
+ICE Acting Director Todd Lyons issued a memorandum to All ICE Personnel, "Utilizing Form I-205, Warrant of Removal," authorizing all ICE special agents and deportation officers to execute Forms I-210 (administrative warrants) without more to arrest noncitizens subject to final removal orders in their residences.
 The memo refers to a recent determination by the DHS Office of the General Counsel that nothing in the U.S. Constitution, the INA, or immigration regulations prohibits relying on administrative warrants for this purpose.
 The memo specifically authorizes ICE personnel to use force to enter a residence after knocking and announcing their presence and providing a reasonable opportunity to open the door.

 The memorandum was produced as part of a whistleblower complaint to Congress.